Slick Rick: Early life

-Walters was born in the southwest London district of Mitcham to Jamaican parents on 1 Brad Gibson street.
-He was blinded in the right eye by broken glass as an infant.
-In 1976, he and his family immigrated to the United States, settling in the Baychester area of the Bronx.
-At Fiorello H. Laguardia High School of Music & Art, where he majored in visual art, Rick met Dana Dane.
+Walters was born in the South-West London area of Mitcham to Jamaican parents.
+He was blinded in the right eye by broken glass as an infant, which led to his signature eye patch in his career.
+In 1976, when Walters was 11, his family immigrated to the United States and settled in the Baychester area of the Bronx.
+At Fiorello H. Laguardia High School of Music & Art, he majored in visual art and met Dana Dane.
 The pair became close friends and formed the Kangol Crew, performing in school contests, parks, and small local clubs.

-At a 1984 talent showcase he entered, Rick met Doug E. Fresh.
-Impressed by Rick's talent, Doug made him a member of his Get Fresh Crew (which also included DJs Chill Will and Barry Bee).
-Doug's beatbox and Rick's fresh flow turned "The Show"/"La Di Da Di" into international anthems that turned rap music on its head and became the launching pad for "Hip Hop's greatest storyteller."
+Walters met Doug E. Fresh at a 1984 talent showcase.
+Doug was impressed by his talent and made him a member of his Get Fresh crew.
+Doug's beatbox and Walters' fresh flow turned "The Show"/"La Di Da Di" into international anthems that showcased hip-hop in its early years.
+Walters became the launching pad for "hip-hop's greatest storyteller."

 Career

 Initial fame

-His career began in 1985; Walters first gained success in the rap industry after joining Doug E. Fresh's Get Fresh Crew, using the stage name MC Ricky D. He was featured on the single "The Show" and its even more popular B-side, "La Di Da Di", which featured Walters' rapping over Doug E. Fresh's beatbox.
+Walters' career began in 1985; he first gained success in the rap industry after joining Doug E. Fresh's Get Fresh Crew, using the stage name MC Ricky D. He was featured on the single "The Show" and its even more popular B-side, "La Di Da Di", which featured Walters' rapping over Doug E. Fresh's beatbox.
 Both tracks gained some mainstream attention, they appeared on Top of the Pops and Soul Train with the Get Fresh Crew.
 Reflecting on the single in Rolling Stone magazine, Roots drummer and Tonight Show bandleader Ahmir "Questlove" Thompson said, "Point blank: Slick Rick's voice was the most beautiful thing to happen to hip-hop culture [...]
 Rick is full of punchlines, wit, melody, cool cadence, confidence and style.
 He is the blueprint."

-In 1986, Slick Rick joined Russell Simmons's Rush Artist Management and became the third artist signed to Def Jam Records, the leading rap/hip-hop label at the time.
+In 1986, Walters joined Russell Simmons's Rush Artist Management and became the third artist signed to Def Jam Records, the leading rap/hip-hop label at the time.
 Collaborating with his friend, DJ Vance Wright, Walters produced his solo debut, The Great Adventures of Slick Rick, which came out in 1988 on Def Jam.
 The album was very successful, reaching the No. 1 spot on Billboard's R&B/Hip-Hop chart.
-It also featured three charting singles: "Children's Story", "Hey Young World", and "Teenage Love".
+It also featured four charting singles: "Children's Story", "Mona Lisa", "Hey Young World", and "Teenage Love".
 The release is known for its storytelling and vocal characterizations.
 "With the combination of Rick's Dick Van Dyke-on-dope accent and his unique narrative style, the record was an instant classic," wrote critic Matt Weiner.
 "Each of Rick's songs was an amusing, enthralling story that lasted from the first groove to the last."